fp8/jlog-facade/README.md

 ### Log Destination

-2 simple destination is available in this package:
+2 simple destinations are available in this package:

 1. [SimpleJsonDestination](https://fp8.github.io/jlog-facade/classes/SimpleJsonDestination.html)
 1. [SimpleTextDestination](https://fp8.github.io/jlog-facade/classes/SimpleTextDestination.html)

 The class above serve mostly for debug or test purposes.
 It is expected that a separate platform specific destination is used in an actual project.
-A log destination really is just a formatter for a [IJLogEntry](https://fp8.github.io/jlog-facade/interfaces/IJLogEntry.html) and [LoggerFactory](https://fp8.github.io/jlog-facade/classes/LoggerFactory.html) accepts 3 type of log destination:
+A log destination really is just a formatter for a [IJLogEntry](https://fp8.github.io/jlog-facade/interfaces/IJLogEntry.html) and [LoggerFactory](https://fp8.github.io/jlog-facade/classes/LoggerFactory.html).
+It accepts 3 type of log destination:

 1. A synchronous class that extends [AbstractLogDestination](https://fp8.github.io/jlog-facade/classes/AbstractLogDestination.html)
 1. An asynchronous class that extends [AbstractAsyncLogDestination](https://fp8.github.io/jlog-facade/classes/AbstractAsyncLogDestination.html)